 Medicare Advantage Plans offer a few key differences that distinguish them from Parts A and B of the Original Medicare system managed by the federal government.
 While Part A pays for inpatient care at a hospital and Part B covers services and supplies used to treat or prevent medical conditions, Medicare Advantage Plans come with a few added benefits.
 Plans are required to offer the same level of care as Original Medicare and may include additional health care benefits such as prescription drug coverage, routine hearing, vision, and dental exams, and fitness club memberships.

-- In 2021, there were 80 Medicare Advantage Plans available in Colorado.
+- In 2023, there are 100 Medicare Advantage Plans available in Colorado.

-- Five Medicare Advantage Plans offer innovative benefits, such as wellness and healthcare planning, reduced cost sharing, and rewards and incentives programs in 2021.
+- Twenty Medicare Advantage Plans offer innovative benefits, such as wellness and health care planning, reduced cost-sharing, and rewards and incentives programs in 2023.

 Medicare Advantage Plans in Colorado

 Compare ratings of some of Colorado’s Medicare Advantage Plan providers:

 |Compare Medicare Advantage Plans in Colorado|

 |Insurance company||Medicare rating||A.M.
 Best rating||BBB rating||J.D.
 Power ranking|

 |Aetna||4 stars||A||A+||6th out of 9|